The 6 Worst "Healthy" Foods for Your Teeth

 There's no denying that tea has amazing health benefits: Fat-burning properties, antioxidant protection against DNA damage, and the reduced risk of several diseases.
 But it can take a toll on your teeth.
 A study published in The Journal of Dentistry compared groups of teeth exposed to either conventional black tea, herbal tea or water.
 Those exposed to the teas suffered a loss of tooth enamel.
 Both black and herbal varieties caused erosion, but surface loss was much greater on teeth exposed to herbal tea.

 Again, there's no need to give up tea and its health-boosting qualities; just talk to your dentist if you have a concern.
-In the meantime, why not grab a straw and make yourself one of the 5 Best Iced Tea Smoothies for Weight Loss.

 The most commonly cited cause of tooth erosion is dietary acid, and citrus fruits are the top culprit: They're as low on the pH scale as it gets for foods.
 A study printed in the journal General Dentistry examined the effect of citrus-fruit juice on oral health over a 20-week period.
 Lemon juice showed the most severe damage to frontal enamel, followed by grapefruit juice, orange juice and lastly (of course), water.